Joey Logano: 2018: Championship redemption

 Logano started off the playoffs with a strong fourth-place finish at Las Vegas.
 Richmond, however, was a quiet race but he ended it a lap down finishing 14th.
 A quiet race at Charlotte ended in a 10th-place finish and advanced to the next round.
 He started the Round of 12 by finishing third at Dover and fifth at Talladega.
 He became the evident flag bearer for his team.
-After the Kansas playoff race, Logano became the sole Penske driver in the Round of 8 of the Playoffs after teammates Keselowski and Blaney were eliminated. entering the round of 8, Logano had a good chance to make it to Homestead and win the championship.
+After the Kansas playoff race, Logano became the sole Penske driver in the Round of 8 of the Playoffs after teammates Keselowski and Blaney were eliminated.
+Entering round 8, Logano had a good chance to make it to Homestead and win the championship.
 He won the fall Martinsville race after a fierce battle with Martin Truex Jr. towards the finish line and secured his spot in the Championship 4.
 Logano had dominated the event, leading 309 of 500 laps, taking home his first grandfather clock.

-He then made a consecutive streak of Top 10's with a third-place finish at Texas.
-Logano had a bad weekend at Phoenix, but prior in the press, he felt that he was the favorite for the championship, he suffered a flat tire in the second stage of the race in which ended his race, and his sixth-consecutive Top 10 finishes, although he still advanced, even if he had finished second to fifth, in which he would have won a tiebreaker over Chase Elliott if he finished fifth.
+He then made a consecutive streak of top-tens with a third-place finish at Texas.
+Logano had a bad weekend at Phoenix, but prior to the press, he felt that he was the favorite for the championship, he suffered a flat tire in the second stage of the race which ended his race, and his sixth-consecutive Top 10 finishes, although he still advanced, even if he had finished second to fifth, in which he would have won a tiebreaker over Chase Elliott if he finished fifth.

-As the sun fell and the lights came on, Logano won at Homestead and became the 2018 Monster Energy NASCAR Cup Series Champion after passing Martin Truex Jr. with a pass on the high side with 12 laps to go.
+As the sun fell and the lights came on, Logano won at Homestead and became the champion after passing Martin Truex Jr. on the high side with 12 laps to go.

-Rounding out a stout season, in addition to his first title, he ended the season scoring three wins, 13 Top 5 finishes, 26 Top 10 finishes, and an average finish of 10.7.
+Rounding out a stout season, in addition to his first title, he ended the season scoring three wins, thirteen top-five finishes, 26 top-ten finishes, and an average finish of 10.7.